Puriney/prepare_demuxlet_snp/README.md

-# prepare_demuxlet_snp
+# What
-Prepare the reference SNP profile required by Demuxlet
+Prepare the reference SNP profile required by Demuxlet.
+Codes were adapted from GreenleafLab (see https://github.com/GreenleafLab/ArchR_2020/issues/5#issuecomment-817859481).